 Scientists have identified 28 different types of collagen, so it's important to know which one to take.
 When looking for a collagen-based product for improving any part of the body, look for type 1.
 This is the type we need for healthy skin and hair, and strong connective tissue.

 The type 1 collagen found in the Love Life Supplements Primal Collagen + Vitamin C is the very thing needed for healthy connective tissue.
-It is identical to the collagen and bones found in the human body and is bio-available.
+It is identical to the collagen found in the skin and bones in the human body and is bio-available.
 This means the body can absorb and make use of the nutrients straightaway.
-Furthermore, the addition of vitamin C helps the collagen to be utilised even more effectively.
+Furthermore, the addition of vitamin C means this hydrolyzed collagen can be utilised even more effectively.

 If you’re not into simmering bones and waiting hours for your collagen fix, the good news is that we offer two high-quality supplemental collagen powders.
 One is unflavoured and can be scooped straight into water or a smoothie and consumed right away.
-If you have more of a sweet tooth, we also offer a delicious Primal Collagen and Vitamin C in Chocolate-Orange Flavour.
+For those with a sweet tooth, we also offer a delicious Primal Collagen and Vitamin C in Chocolate-Orange Flavour.